- Learn about OFX's bank-beating exchange rates.

 Can you pay for OFX money transfers with a credit card?

-No. You can pay using a transfer from your bank account, or with a debit card, or via BPAY, but credit card payments are not accepted.
+No. You can pay using a transfer from your bank account, debit card, or via BPAY, but credit card payments are not accepted.

 Can my OFX recipient receive the transfer in cash?